- All girls and boys should get the HPV vaccine at 11-12 years old.

 Is the HPV vaccine effective?

-When tested in girls who had not yet been exposed to HPV types 6, 11, 16, and 18, Gardasil® was 100% effective in preventing infection.
-When Cervarix® was tested in girls not yet exposed to HPV types 16 and 18, it was 93% effective in preventing infection.
 Gardasil 9® protects young women and men against nine different types of HPV including the four previously covered by Gardasil® (6, 11, 16, 18) and five additional types (31, 33, 45, 52, and 58).
 Overall, Gardasil 9® is expected to prevent 90% of genital warts and 90% of cervical cancers.
 It can also prevent some vulvar, vaginal and anal cancers.

-Both vaccines are less effective in young women and men who have already come in contact with the HPV types in the vaccine.
+The HPV is less effective in young women and men who have already come in contact with the HPV types in the vaccine.
 However, if a person has been exposed only to one of the types, the vaccines still gives protection against the remaining types.
 So, even people who have had sexual contact should get immunized.

 It’s important to plan on returning to your health care provider for the follow-up booster shot(s) because the vaccine will not be completely effective if you don’t have all the doses.